 The work environment/physical activities described here are representative of those an employee encounters while performing the essential functions of the job.

 Work is primarily performed in an office environment with low noise levels.
 No physical effort above and beyond what is normally required for work primarily performed in an office environment.
 Occasional exposure to working in traffic and exposure to noise, dust and exhaust.
 May occasionally visit construction sites, which may have large construction equipment, loud noise, pipeline trenches, and possible heavy truck and vehicle traffic.

 MINIMUM REQUIRED QUALIFICATIONS (EDUCATION, LICENSE, TRAINING AND EXPERIENCE):

 Bachelor's Degree in civil or transportation engineering or related field and eight (8) years of experience in traffic or transportation engineering, with at least two (2) years as a Professional Engineer (PE).
 Valid Colorado Professional Engineering License required (or ability to obtain within 6 months of employment).
 Must possess a valid driver's license (and ability to obtain a Colorado license within 6 months of employment).

 Professional Traffic Operations Engineer (PTOE) certification.

 We establish and maintain an effective work force to meet the needs of the citizens of Arvada.
-Our employees are dedicated to the City's Mission of delivering superior services to enhance the lives of everyone in our community.
-Our employees live our Vision of We Dream Big and Deliver and uphold our Values of Innovation, Passion, and Opportunity.
-If you want to belong to an organization whose acti...ons reflect and support their vision, mission and values, you should consider a career at the City of Arvada.
+Our employees are dedicated to delivering superior services to enhance the lives of everyone in our community.
+If you want to belong to an organization whose actions reflect their vision and whose people promote and foster innovation, passion, and opportunity, you should consider a career at the City of Arvada.